perfectprice/perfectprice-docs/data-formats/car_rental.md

 ### 3 Formats

 The data will end up in the below formats to be consumed and used by our AI.
-Some customizations are possible.
+Some customizations may be possible.

 Remember, we can help get the data into the right format even if your system cannot.
+Quickly getting us some actual data, not in this format, for us to analyze is way better than spending a lot of time/resources getting it into this format without us first reviewing it.
+CSV, etc. is fine.

+To be totally clear, precalculated numbers like utilization, expected utilization, are *useless* to our system.
+Our system only consumes totally raw data.
+The only exception to this is cost data, where it may be possible to take a pre-computed number, a static number, or add a sophisticated cost model specific to your business into our system.

+If you've done a lot of work already on expected noshows, cancellation, upsells, etc–that's great!
+We should discuss that when we review the data with you.

 #### 3.1 Historical exports